General Monogamy of Tsallis $q$-Entropy Entanglement in Multiqubit Systems: Monogamous examples in the multipartite higher-dimensional system

 It can be shown that for arbitrary pure states $|\phi_{AB}\rangle=c_x|x\rangle_{AB}+c_y|y\rangle_{AB}$ with $|c_x|^2+|c_y|^2=1$, their reduced state $\rho_A=Tr_B(|\phi\rangle_{AB}\langle\phi|)$ has the same spectrum $\{0,1/3,2/3\}$.
 Then, the TEE of $|\phi_{AB}\rangle$ is $\mathcal{T}_{q}(|\phi_{AB}\rangle)=\frac{1}{q-1}[1-(1+2^q)(\frac{1}{3})^{q-1}].$ Thus, the TEE of $\rho_{AB}$ is $\mathcal{T}_{q}(\rho_{AB})=\frac{1}{q-1}[1-(1+2^q)(\frac{1}{3})^{q-1}].$ In the same way, the TEE of $\rho_{AC}$ is $\mathcal{T}_{q}(\rho_{AC})=\frac{1}{q-1}[1-(1+2^q)(\frac{1}{3})^{q-1}].$ We find the monogamy inequality of TEE still holds for $q\in[\frac{5-\sqrt{13}}{2},q_2]$, where $q_2\approx2.471.$

-As showed in FIG.6, we have plotted "residual tangle" $\tau_q(|\psi_{A|BC}\rangle)$ as the function of $q$ for the states of {\sf Example 4, 5} respectively.
-In multipartite higher-dimensional system, the monogamy inequality Eq.~(\ref{eq:The1}) still works for the suitable parameter $q$.
+As shown in Fig. 6, we have plotted "residual tangle" $\tau_q(|\psi_{A|BC}\rangle)$ as the function of $q$ for the states of Examples 4 and 5, respectively.
+In the multipartite higher-dimensional system, the monogamy inequality Eq.~(\ref{eq:The1}) still works for the suitable parameter $q$.